 - The ability to create Wechat official accounts, that work like brands’ pages

 - Interact with followers and keep them updated on brand news

-- Mini-programs, are small apps inside the WeChat system that cover various functions, such as e-commerce, games, and much more.
+- Mini-programs, which are small apps inside the WeChat system that cover various functions, such as e-commerce, games, and much more.

 - Wechat Pay which is used by 900 million monthly active users with 1 billion transactions per day, from O2O connections, mini-programs, or Tencent platforms.

 - Wechat advertising (Wechat moment ads, wechat account promotion, wechat mini program ads, wechat article banner ads).

-Weibo is the second most used social network in China.
+Weibo is the second most used social media in China.
 It can be considered a mix of Facebook, Twitter, and Instagram, presenting itself as a micro-blogging platform.
 As of 2023, it gathers an audience of 573 million active monthly users, with 94% of them using this top social media platform on their phones.